 Apache Kafka vs. Redis: Are They Truly Comparable?

 Apache Kafka vs. Redis, while an often-searched topic, isn't the 1:1 comparison a lot of people seem to think it is.
-In this blog, we clear up some of that confusion with a comparison of Kafka vs. Redis, and the unique problems they can solve.
+In this blog, we clear up some of that confusion with a comparison of Kafka vs. Redis, and an explanation of the unique problems they can solve.

 Overview of Apache Kafka and Redis